 • staff - continuing, fixed-term, research (contingent funded) and casual staff;

-• contractors, subcontractors and consultants;
+• contractors, subcontractors and consultants (excluded from audiometry);

 • visiting academics and researchers;